mmattel/Raspberry-Pi-Setup/README.md

 Uncomment `# sensors=force` --> `sensors=force`

-Restart the container, and see the RPi temerature in the web interface in section `Sensors`.
+Restart the container, and see the RPi temperature in the web interface in section `Sensors`.

 <!---
 /api/v1/chart?